 Cocaine: A Powerful Stimulant

 Cocaine is a very addictive stimulant drug that originates from the plant coca.
-It is often used for recreational purposes due to its ability to generate high levels of excitement, as well as increased energy levels and heightened alertness.
+It is often used for recreational purposes due to its ability to generate high levels of excitement.
+Cocaine consumption can lead to increased energy levels and heightened alertness.
 But the cocaine effects come at a substantial cost.

 Weed (Cannabis): A Psychoactive Depressant

 Cannabis, often referred to as a psychoactive drug, comes from the Cannabis plant.
 It is commonly used due to its euphoric and relaxing effects.
-Although cannabis is generally regarded as being less harmful than many other substances, it may nevertheless have adverse effects.
+Cannabis is generally regarded as being less harmful than many other substances.
+However, it may nevertheless have adverse effects.

 What Happens When You Mix Cocaine and Weed?